medusajs/medusa/docs/content/advanced/backend/sales-channels/index.md

 ### Store

 A store has a default sales channel.
-When you first run your Medusa server or seed your database, a default sales channel is created, if it doesn’t exist, and associated with the store.
+When you first run your Medusa backend or seed your database, a default sales channel is created, if it doesn’t exist, and associated with the store.

 The relation is implemented in the [Store](../../../references/entities/classes/Store.md) entity.
 You can access the default sales channel of a store by expanding the `default_sales_channel` relation and using `store.default_sales_channel`.
 You can also access the ID of the default sales channel using `store.default_sales_channel_id`.